 Surprisingly this grade of steel has never become a standard production grade for fencing blades.
 Two reasons have been cited, one of which is the higher cost, the other the different feel of the blade, which makes it unpopular with fencers.
-The same explanations apply to glass and carbon fibre composite blades and, despite these investigations into new materials for blades, conventional materials have not yet been replaced.
+The same explanations apply to glass and advanced materials for fencing including carbon fibre composite blades.

 This is not the case for the protective face masks used in the sport.
 There has long been a desire within fencing to enable clear vision of the opponent, something that is compromised by the current designs based on a close metal mesh.
 Although numerous attempts have been made to replace the metal designs over the years, no solution has offered any degree of consistent safety or clarity of vision.
 The pace of development has quickened in recent years due to threats from the International Olympic Committee to exclude fencing from the games unless it modernised itself.
 A key point in this demand was the need to make competitors' faces visible to spectators and television audiences during competition.
 The IOC’s demand catalysed a development drive that had until that point been very gradual.